 - 60-minute appointments are best for ESL students.

 Should I select face-to-face, online email, or online chat tutoring?

 In a face-to-face tutorial, you can work with a tutor on almost any writing-related issue, including brainstorming, planning, and searching for sources.
 You and your tutor can have a conversation about your ideas and how to get your paper to convey them in a clear and organized way.

 Although the online email tutorial offers you convenience, it’s not as productive as a face-to-face appointment when you need help brainstorming, interpreting an assignment, or working on extensive grammar issues.
 An online email appointment works well if you want feedback on the organization, coherence, or persuasiveness of a draft.

 Most of what we describe as the advantages of the face-to-face appointment apply to online chat tutoring.
 The chat module has a live audio feed, so you and the tutor can discuss your paper.
 Furthermore, you both can view and work on your paper using the MS Word application share.
-You also enjoy the convenience of not having to come to the center–a real advantage when you are pressed for time or out of town.
+You also enjoy the convenience of not having to come to the center–a real advantage when you are pressed for time or away from campus.
 The online chat tutorial’s only disadvantage is the lack of face-to-face communication and the opportunity to have hands-on time together with style manuals and grammar resources.

 ESL students new to the language should make face-to-face appointments.
 Online email tutorials are not an effective medium for discussing most ESL writing challenges.

 How can I make an online email appointment?

 - When you click a white box to make an appointment, a New Reservation form appears.
 Online appointments must be 60 minutes, so adjust the ending time of your appointment.